RBDL - Rigid Body Dynamics Library Copyright (c) 2011-2016 Martin Felis email@example.com

-RBDL is a highly efficient C++ library that contains some essential rigid body dynamics algorithms such as the Articulated Body Algorithm (ABA) for forward dynamics, Newton-Euler Algorithm for inverse dynamics and the Composite Rigid Body Algorithm (CRBA) for the efficient computation of the joint space inertia matrix.
-It further contains code for forward and inverse kinematics and handling of external constraints such as contacts and collisions.
+RBDL is a highly efficient C++ library that contains some essential rigid body dynamics algorithms such as the Articulated Body Algorithm (ABA) for forward dynamics, Recursive Newton-Euler Algorithm (RNEA) for inverse dynamics and the Composite Rigid Body Algorithm (CRBA) for the efficient computation of the joint space inertia matrix.
+It further contains code for Jacobians, forward and inverse kinematics, and handling of external constraints such as contacts and collisions.

-The code was written by Martin Felis email@example.com and tightly follows the notation used in Roy Featherstone''s book "Rigid Body Dynamics Algorithm".
+The code is developed by Martin Felis firstname.lastname@example.org at the research group Optimization in Robotics and Biomechanics (ORB) of the Interdisciplinary Center for Scientific Computing (IWR) at Heidelberg University.
+The code tightly follows the notation used in Roy Featherstone''s book "Rigid Body Dynamics Algorithm".

 - 23 February 2015: New version 2.4.0: